 Roll your buñuelos around in powdered instead of granulated sugar.
 The powdered sugar will “melt” and disappear, but leave a sweet glaze behind.
 If you like, roll them in the powdered sugar again once they have cooled down somewhat, or sprinkle some on them when serving.

 Make a light syrup by dissolving some piloncillo (or dark brown sugar if you don’t have piloncillo) in a water.
 Add a little ground cinnamon and a healthy pinch of ground anise and/or cloves; mix thoroughly.
 Pour the syrup, warm or room temperature, over the buñuelos, or use it as a buñuelo “dip.”

-Serve Mexican Chocolate Sauce as a dip for these buñuelos.
+Serve Mexican chocolate sauce as a dip for the buñuelos.